j-p-courneya/shell-genomics/_episodes/03-working-with-files.md

 [Bash manual](https://www.gnu.org/software/bash/manual/html_node/index.html).

 > ## Exercise
-> Find the line number in your history for the command that listed all the .sh
+> Find the line number in your history for the command that listed all the .txt
 > files in `~/Desktop`.
 Rerun that command.
 >
 > > ## Solution